-Grow Zone: Grow soapwort in zones 3-9.
+Grow Zone: Start growing soapwort in zones 3-9.

 Water and Sun Needs: Does best in areas of partial to full sun.
 Water infrequently.
 Soapwort doesn’t tolerate overly wet soil.